Biktorgj/mcfg_tools/README.md

-# MCFG READER AND WRITER
+# MCFG Tools
-### Small utility to unpack and repack EFS item files
+### Small utilities to unpack and repack EFS item files
 #### THIS IS IN TESTING STAGE.
 FEEL FREE TO PLAY WITH IT.

 Small utilities to read and write carrier specific MBN files for Qualcomm modems.